upday/upday.github.io/_posts/blog/2016-07-07-reactive_mindset_burgers.md

 ## Reactive Burger Conclusion

 Replace the burger joint with your own context; Huey, Dewey, and Louie with your own data sources; the buns, the meat and the tomato slices with your own model data.
 The concepts are still the same - streams of data that are fairly easy to manipulate and to compose, at the same time, being able to handle the working threads.
-The ReactiveX implementations of reactive programming in Java, JavaScript, Swift or .NET work great for both backend and frontend and offer a paradigm that can be used when programming any event-driven software.
+The ReactiveX implementations of reactive programming in Java, JavaScript, Swift or C# work great for both backend and frontend and offer a paradigm that can be used when programming any event-driven software.